chmcewan/Provisio/README.md

       echo "It worked!" | mail user@gmail.com
     #end

 Commented scripts are syntactically valid without Provisio.
-If they don't use *never* or *if* and don't use secondary provsio commands then they may be self-sufficient when there is no distinction between *once* and *always* in production.
-For such simple scripts, Provisio can still be helpful during development when configurations may still be in flux (see Example below).
+If they don't use *never* or *if* and don't use secondary provsio commands then they will be self-sufficient since there is usually no distinction between *once* and *always* in production.
+In such cases, Provisio can still aid development, where configurations have not stabalised (see Example below).

 ### Secondary provisio commands